Dry? Sere? Desiccated?

 LikeLiked by 1 person

 That ignorance about badgers and wolverines would likely be remedied if we saw the animals more often.
-I hope I remember the differences this time!
+I hope to remember the differences this time!

 My husband will find a Monty Python reference to basically every real-life situation, which speaks volumes about him, as well as about the members of that group.